suzirubi/cooking-conversion-form/README.md

 ## Description

-This is a single web page with implements simple Javascript code.
+This is a single web page with implements simple Javascript code and utilizes the form element to collect user data

 ## Setup/Installation Requirements